ULL-prompt-engineering/Get-Started-With-Langchain-and-Pinecone-in-Node.js/README.md

 The first part is:

 1. Initialize a new project with: `npm init -y` or use the [package.json](package.json)
-2. Create the 4 js files
+2. Create the four empty `.js` files
   - [0-main.js](0-main.js)
   - [1-createPineconeIndex.js](1-createPineconeIndex.js)
   - [2-updatePinecone.js](2-updatePinecone.js)